Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Inner-shell geometries

-To better understand the change of incommensurability with ion number, we show the inner shell configurations for the systems analyzed in Sec.~\ref{subsec:shell_rotation} in Fig.~\ref{fig:inner_shell_configs}.
+To provide a structural reference for the systems discussed in Sec.~\ref{subsec:shell_rotation}, we show the corresponding inner-shell configurations in Fig.~\ref{fig:inner_shell_configs}.

 For $\alpha = 1.0$ with $N = 63$ and $N = 64$, as well as for $\alpha = 1.52$ with $N = 44$ and $N = 50$, the inner shells are nearly identical, differing only by slight positional shifts.
-Therefore, we display only one representative configuration for each pair.
+We therefore display only one representative configuration for each pair.

-In general, ions constrained by the trapping potential minimize the potential energy by forming equilateral triangles.
-This leads to geometric structures that can be approximated by a gyroelongated hexagonal bipyramid for the two $\alpha = 1.0$ systems and a gyroelongated triangular bipyramid for both $\alpha = 1.52$ configurations.
-The characteristic exterior angles of these geometries are reflected in the periodicities of the total potential energy, provided the outer shell interlocks with the local minima of the corrugation potential, as seen in Fig.~\ref{fig:E_pot_vs_theta}.
+In general, ions confined by an isotropic trapping potential tend to form structures from nearly equilateral triangles.
+For the two $\alpha = 1.0$ systems, this leads to a geometry that can be approximated by a gyroelongated hexagonal bipyramid, while the $\alpha = 1.52$ systems are well described by a gyroelongated triangular bipyramid.
+The characteristic exterior angles of these structures are reflected in the periodicities of the relaxed total energy $E(\varphi)$ shown in Fig.~\ref{fig:E_pot_vs_theta}, illustrating how the inner-shell geometry can imprint a corresponding corrugation pattern onto the rotational path of the outer shell.

-For the $\alpha = 3.07$ systems, the inner shell forms a double helix around the $z$-axis, with ion pairs which are equidistant to the $z$-axis and alternating in $90^\circ$ steps in the $xy$-plane.
-Notably, adding a single ion increases the inner shell population by two.
+For the $\alpha = 3.07$ systems, the inner shell forms a double helix around the $z$-axis, with ion pairs that are equidistant from the $z$-axis and alternate in $90^\circ$ steps in the $xy$-plane.
+Notably, adding a single ion increases the inner-shell population by two.

 In the $\alpha = 4.10$, $N = 72$ system, the inner shell also exhibits a helical structure that flattens into linear chains towards the edges.
-Adding one ion increases the inner shell count by one, causing a splitting of the alternating ion pairs along $z$ and variation in their orientation within the $xy$-plane.
+Adding one ion increases the inner-shell count by one, causing a splitting of the alternating ion pairs along $z$ and variations in their orientation within the $xy$-plane.

-Changes in inter-shell friction with ion number can result from modifications to the inner shell, the outer shell, or both.
-In the $\alpha = 3.07$ and $\alpha = 4.10$ systems, the inner shells reconfigure with changing ion number, altering the inter-shell commensurability.
-In contrast, for $\alpha = 1.0$ and $\alpha = 1.52$, only the outer shell changes, while the inner shell remains structurally identical with only negligible shifts in the ion positions.